bogdanvuk/phd/source/efti.rst

     An example of the hill climbing problem and the issue of escaping the local optimum A by a greedy strategy in order to reach point B.

 In terms of the evolutional DT induction, instead of striving for higher elevation, the algorithm is striving for a DT individual with higher fitness, and instead of walking in the mountains, the DT individual is being mutated to move around in the search space.
 For practical problems, the search spaces for the DT individuals have much higher dimensionality and are thus much more complicated than the hill-climbing problem described above.
 However, the main idea is the same, in order to visit and discover as many fitness peaks as possible (in order to find the highest one), the algorithm sometimes needs to pursue a less fit individual.
 Since it is impossible to tell which poorer performing solution will eventually lead to an improved one, the decision of going after a poorer solution is made at random with some probability.
-Here, this probability will be called the search probability, since it allows for the evolution process to search the wider neighborhood of the current solution.
+Here, this probability will be called the search probability, since it allows for the evolutionary process to search the wider neighborhood of the current solution.
 Without this search, the systems tend to get stuck at local maximas.

 Several approaches to providing the values for the search probability that were tried with the |algo| algorithm in an effort to increase its performance, will now be discussed.
 The results of the experiments used to infer which of the approaches offers statistically significant improvement to the quality of solutions induced by |algo|, are discussed in the :num:`Section #sec-searchprob-exp`.